jaspector

 No building or other structure may be erected, moved, extended, enlarged, or structurally altered, and no excavation, grading, or filling for building construction may begin until the Building Inspector has issued a building permit.
 A development permit is required for proposed land or building use before a building permit is issued or improvements, grading, or alteration begin, except as exempted.
 Signs, fences, accessory structures, and design-review matters may require zoning compliance review.

-Typical processing time is No public city building-permit turnaround was found.
+Building permit processing times in Forsyth, GA typically run No public city building-permit turnaround was found.
 For historic-preservation certificates of appropriateness, the city code states the commission must approve or reject within 45 calendar days..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Forsyth, GA.
 The following work is generally exempt: Individual structures within approved subdivisions; Detached single-family dwelling unit on an individual lot not part of an approved subdivision or development.
 Note: No broader public city exempt-work list for building permits was found.
+When in doubt, confirm with the local building department before starting work.